nicoqh/inuit-flexgrid/README.md

 * `o-grid--column`: Sets `flex-direction: column`.
 Cells will be layed out from top to bottom instead of from left to right.
 * `o-grid--column-reverse`: Sets `flex-direction: column-reverse`.
-Cells will be layoued out from bottom to top.
+Cells will be layed out from bottom to top.

 ### Reverse the order of cells